Performance Management Process Forms

 On-Going Feedback and Coaching Process

 During the review period, performance coaching will provide the employee and the supervisor with an opportunity to discuss progress against objectives, review demonstration of competencies and determine if any objectives should be modified before the final review at the end of the performance management cycle.
 This feedback may be documented on the optional "On-going Coaching and Feedback Discussion" form or other method.
-Attach this documentation to the Performance Review Form when submitted to the Division of Human Resources at the end of the review period.
+Attach this documentation to the Performance Review Form when submitted to the Division of Human Capital Services at the end of the review period.

 Document progress against the Objectives and Competencies as defined in the Performance Planning process.
 Be as specific as possible about the employee's actual performance to date, documenting specific observable results wherever possible, and add qualitative information or feedback whenever helpful.
 Any valid updates to employee's objectives which are based on changes in the unit or department needs, may also be documented in this section.
 This discussion may be documented on the optional "Mid-Review Discussion" form or other method.
-This documentation should be attached to the Performance Review Form and submitted to the Division of Human Resources at the end of the review period.
+This documentation should be attached to the Performance Review Form and submitted to the Division of Human Capital Services at the end of the review period.

 Dependability and K-State Values are essential requirements.
 Essential requirements are those basic behaviors that are critical to K-State operations.